 If you are hoping for a dip in Toronto waters, the lakes in northern Ontario are clean and fit for swimming.

 The area known as "Cottage Country" to Torontonians has recently expanded over the past few years.
 Cottages are available for rent during most seasons, and the industry is quite popular.

 The restaurant choices available to someone in Toronto are extensive.
 Depending on what you are craving, you can have authentic Chinese, Indian, or Sushi cuisine all within a few blocks of each other.

-You can also dine at home and make your own great cuisine after shopping at the St Lawrence Market.
-This is one of the best farmer’s markets in Toronto and carries the freshest produce Ontario has to offer.
+You can also dine at home and make your own excellent cuisine after shopping at St. Lawrence Market.
+This is one of the best farmer's markets in Toronto and carries the freshest produce Ontario has to offer.

 Toronto Hotels and Accommodation

 If you are looking for accommodation in Toronto, there are a wide range of lodging available to fit your budget and criteria.
 From AirB&B, luxury to budget hotels, you can find great deals and friendly resting spots throughout the city.